winhowes/AuthTranslator/docs/guide.md

 ## Features

 - **Reverse Proxy**: Forwards incoming HTTP requests to a target backend based on the requested host or `X-AT-Int` header.
 The header can be disabled or restricted to a specific host using command-line flags.
+Typical deployments put AuthTranslator behind a wildcard DNS entry such as `*.auth.example.com` with a matching wildcard TLS certificate so each integration is addressed via its own subdomain.
 - **Pluggable Authentication**: Supports "basic", "token", `hmac_signature`, `jwt`, `mtls`, `url_path`, `github_signature` and `slack_signature` authentication types for both incoming and outgoing requests including Google OIDC with room for extension.
 - **Extensible Plugins**: Add new auth, secret and integration plugins to cover different systems.
 - **Rate Limiting**: Limits the number of requests per caller and per host within a rolling window (default `1m` but configurable per integration via `rate_limit_window`).
 A value of `0` disables limiting.